Yemen: Thinking about Gender Equality and Women's Empowerment in One of the Worst Places for Women

 Need to shift humanitarian actors away from strict compliance and ‘ready-made’ projects and towards working with communities to develop programmes that can be adapted to new opportunities and that create space for women to take the lead.

-Support to livelihood activities that actively engage women should be prioritised.
+Support for livelihood activities that actively engage women should be prioritised.
 Self-help Groups, Village Savings and Loans Associations, and other activities that enable women to pool resources, expertise, and knowledge are a proven modality for both livelihood support and women’s empowerment.[12]

 Women need a central role in the peace process.

-· The Women Solidarity Network of women inside and outside Yemen, from both South and North Yemen aimed at bringing women together to support and protect each other, and at uniting efforts to advocate for women’s rights.
+· The Women Solidarity Network of women inside and outside Yemen, from both South and North Yemen, aimed at bringing women together to support and protect each other, and at uniting efforts to advocate for women’s rights.

 · The Association of Mothers of Abductees and Detainees to track male political detainees that has departments for research and public relations to campaign for the release of men.

-There are also historical examples, like Queen 'Arwa Bint Ahmad Al-Sulayhiyya (1048–1138) who was first a co-ruler of her two husbands and then as sole ruler from 1067 until her death in 1138.
+There are also historical examples, such as Queen Arwa Bint Ahmad Al-Sulayhiyya (1048–1138), who was first a co-ruler with her two husbands and later a sole ruler from 1067 until she died in 1138.
 Queen ‘Arwa and her mother-in-law Queen Asma bint Shihab were the only female monarchs in the region to have had the khutba (Friday prayer sermon) proclaimed in their name in the mosques – the ultimate recognition of Muslim monarchical status.[15]
 More recent examples include women in southern Yemen who played a role in their country’s fight for liberation from British colonial rule in the 1960s.
 A recent report states: “A woman who was active with the Front for the Liberation of Occupied South Yemen (FLOSY) recalled that, in 1963, when the revolution started, there were girls, women, men of Aden, all of us.”[16]

 While the constraints on women’s participation and representation in the peace process are profound, the key lies in the active representation of local leaders and civil society organisations who can play a role.
-This is, of course, not without ample precedents and many have called for this.[17]
+This is, of course, not without ample precedents, and many have called for this.[17]
 The challenge is in identifying such actors.

 [1] “Global Gender Gap Report 2020.”
-World Economic Forum; 2019.
+World Economic Forum, 2019.
 Available here.

 [3] https://news.un.org/en/story/2019/06/1040531